CharityConn/CharityConnect/Charity Connect v0.2.md

 - Earned through donations, redeemable for rewards or further donations
 - Implement as an ERC20 token with ERC5169 to have tapp functionality
 - Mint to the current Membership Card holder
-- Minting rate start with 2.5*3000* ETH donated, adjustable and can be different based on different token different time different "to charity".
+- Minting rate start with 2.5x 3000 x ETH donated, adjustable and can be different based on different token different time different "to charity".
 - Allow burning of CHARITYeet for rewards or additional donations (a user controled burnTo function)